Richard Goodwin (minister)

-After his ejection, Goodwin lived a secluded life near Manchester until 1672, when the stipulations of the Five Mile Act of 1665 were relaxed sufficiently by the Royal Declaration of Indulgence for him to obtain a license to preach from a meeting house built for that purpose with friends and situated at the corner of Deansgate and Mealhouse Lane in Bolton.
+After his ejection, Goodwin lived a secluded life near Manchester until 1672, when the stipulations of the Five Mile Act 1665 were relaxed sufficiently by the Royal Declaration of Indulgence for him to obtain a license to preach from a meeting house built for that purpose with friends and situated at the corner of Deansgate and Mealhouse Lane in Bolton.
 Aside from the parish church, this was the only place of religion then in the town, and according to Hardman became "the spiritual home of many of the old mercantile families of the neighbourhood".
 Goodwin himself had close connections by marriage with many of the significant people of the town.

 Goodwin died on 12 December 1685, aged 72, and was buried in the parish church.
 The congregation that he had founded went on to become that of Bank Street Unitarian Chapel.